ArnaudBMB/Project1/README.md

 These Beats allow us to collect the following information from each machine:
 In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.
-•	Filebeat collects system logs.
+•	Filebeat collects log files .
+They record and tail whoever logs onto the system,  keeping track of their every movement.

 •	Metricbeat collects metric logs such as CPU usage, memory and data logs.

 ### Using the Playbook